 Based on the simple answers to these questions they are instructed to find three suits that might please the customer.
-A very conservative one, a middle of the road, and a more “stylish” option.
-The customer remains at the front of the store, the salesperson brings the three suits up to the front, laying them out in front of him.
-“Which one do you like best?” is the question asked and from there they will close the sale and even try to add one of the other two to the purchase.
+Firstly, they will bring a very conservative one – secondly, a middle of the road.
+Lastly, they will show you a more “stylish” option.
+The customer remains at the front of the store.
+The salesperson brings the three suits up to the front, laying them out in front of him.
+“Which one do you like best?” is the question asked.
+From there, they will close the sale.
+Also, they will even try to add one of the other two to the purchase.

 This approach works well because they are not over-tiring the customer with too many options.
-If we just wander through the store, looking at all of the available suits, it might seem fun at first, but soon it will become tiresome.
+If we wander through the store looking at all of the available suits, it might seem fun at first.
+However, soon it will become tiresome.
 We will have seen so many options, so many colors, so many types of fabric, so many decisions that we will probably decide to leave and “think about it.”

 Have you ever gone to a Starbucks or another chain coffee shop and asked for a cup of coffee?
 Immediately you are confronted with a series of questions.